Use Employertube as part of your organisations diversity and inclusion strategy.

 - Complies with UK legislation

-- Essential data that can be analysed by comparing it with other groups of people
+- Essential data that can be analysed across different demographic groups

-- Archived screening and interviews decisions kept for future use
+- Archived screening and interview decisions kept for future use

 So, what are you waiting for?